BiznetGIO/RESTKnot/docs/restapi/domain.rst

 Response:

-It has the same response as get a domain by Zone
+It has the same response as getting a domain by Zone

 Create domain
 -------------